9x20

 Annular QCTP Spacer

-Measured only a 0.00005" tool post to cross slide deflection while cutting-off a
+Low tool post to cross slide deflection

 1" mild steel rod.

-The added support from the collar increased rigidity
+The added support increased tool

-while eliminating chatter.
+while lowering chatter.

 Compound Angle-Plate Jig